Łódź Kaliska railway station

 Łódź Kaliska is one of the two main railway stations in the central Polish city of Łódź.
 It is located west of the center of the city, in the district of Polesie, and it consists of six platforms.
 The first complex of the station, designed by Polish architect Czesław Domaniewski, was built in 1902 in the style of Art Nouveau.
 Inside, there were several Art Nouveau elements, including crystal windows in doors, as well as brass fittings.
-The station served the Warsaw–Kalisz Railway, built between 1900 and 1902.
+The station, built from 1900 to 1902, served the Warsaw–Kalisz Railway.

 On 28 September 1946 a major rail accident occurred at the station, in which 21 people died.
 In 1994, a brand new complex of the Łódź Kaliska station was completed, and has been in use since then.
 The station provides connections to all major cities of Poland, including Warsaw, Kraków, Bydgoszcz, Katowice, Poznań, Wrocław, Szczecin, and Gdańsk, as well as Prague in the Czech Republic.
-The station is the terminus of Łódzka Kolej Aglomeracyjna (Łódź Commuter Railway), which serves towns in the Łódź region.
+The station is the terminus of Łódź Agglomeration Railway (Łódź Commuter Railway), which serves towns in the Łódź region.